foreverLoveWisdom/git-automation-go/README.md

 This is a simple CLI tool built in Go to automate common Git tasks.
 The tool allows you to:

-- Fetch all remotes.
-- Update the `main` and `qa` branches.
-- Merge the `main` branch into your current branch.
+- Sync your current branch with the `main` branch.
-- Clean up old local branches.
+- Clean up old local branches that have been merged into `main`.

 This tool is designed to be run from within any Git project directory and can be executed globally on macOS.